 So if you have Outer bar direction set to “X” under Top Bar Criteria, it means that for the top face of the slab, the bars which are placed nearest to the face, are oriented along the X direction.
 The bars in Y would be inside the X direction bars.

-Now , if it so happens that the reinforcement requirement is minimum for all the load cases, then only the first load case gets reported as the worst case.
-The reason being, no other load case that follows the first load case, requires higher reinforcement than what is required by load case 1.
-That is what is happening in your case.
+Now , if it so happens that the reinforcement requirement is minimum for all the load cases, then only the first load case in the load list gets reported as the worst case.
+The reason being, no other load case that follows the first load case, requires higher reinforcement than what is required by the first load case in the list.
+The output should also contain a statement that "Only Minimum Steel Is required".

 To verify this, use separate load list & column design commands for a few load cases which you feel may be critical & check the reinforcement.
-You will find that the reinforcement requirements for all of these subsequent load cases are either the same as that required for load case 1 or are lesser than that required for load case 1.
+You will find that the reinforcement requirements for all of these subsequent load cases are either the same as that required for the first load case (301 shown in the above figure) or are lesser than that required for the first load case.

 Product TechNotes and FAQs